 Monday, Wednesday, Friday from Noon to 4:00 PM

-The Farm House Museum is closed on weekends unless otherwise noted on the event calendar, all University holidays, and University breaks.
-See the homepage or social media for up-to-date weather related closings and announcements.
-Please contact our office with any further questions regarding admission and/or museum hours: 515-294-3342.
+The Farm House Museum is closed on weekends (unless otherwise noted on the event calendar), all University holidays, and University breaks.
+See the homepage or social media for future closures or weather-related closings.
+Please contact the University Museums office with any further questions regarding admission or museum hours: 515-294-3342.